Jared Gordon: Ultimate Fighting Championship

+Gordon was scheduled to face Kauê Fernandes on February 15, 2025 at UFC Fight Night 251.
+However, Fernandes withdrew from the fight due to visa issues and was replaced by promotional newcomer Mashrabjon Ruziboev.
+In turn, although Gordon made weight, the bout was cancelled due to Ruziboev's illness.

+Gordon faced Thiago Moisés on May 17, 2025 at UFC Fight Night 256.
+He won the fight by knockout in the first round.

+Gordon faced Rafa García on September 13, 2025, at UFC Fight Night 259.
+He lost the fight by technical knockout via punches and elbows in the third round.

 Personal life

 Drug addiction

 Gordon used prescription pain medication to manage his pain from an injury and led him to drug addiction at the age of 19 and by 21 he was addicted to heroin.
 At 23, he was homeless and panhandling in the streets to support his drug habit.
 At some point, Gordon managed to get into a rehab program and became clean.
 He returned to fighting soon after.
 His fight against Jeff Lentz ended with Gordon suffering a broken orbital bone in five places.
 Due to this injury, he was given pain medication to help him deal with his injured eye and he became addicted, ultimately leading to an overdose incident.
-Gordon managed to beat his drug addiction and stay sober by checking himself in rehab after the third overdose in his life in 2015 left him legally dead for two minutes.
+Gordon managed to beat his drug addiction and stay sober by checking himself in rehab after the third overdose in 2015 left him legally dead for two minutes.
 He is now in long-term recovery from problem drug use.